chrixti/fail2ban/README.md

 command line execution:
 $ java Fail2Ban logs_processed.txt output.txt

 !!
-This was a homework assingment for Intro to Programming in Java
+This was a homework assignment for Intro to Programming in Java